Agriculture in the United Kingdom: Scotland

+Northern Ireland

 The Committee for Agriculture, Environment and Rural Affairs of the Northern Ireland Assembly is tasked to advise and assist the DAERA Minister and operates in accordance with its mandate periods.

 Subsidies

 When in the EU, UK farmers received more than £3 billion a year via the Single Farm Payment.
 This is roughly £28,300 per farm, although this includes around £3,000 of environmental subsidies, such as for planting woodland.
 Following Brexit a new subsidy scheme is being introduced with a proposed reduction in direct payments with an increase in payments tied to specific environmental or developmental criteria.

 Emissions

 DEFRA's Agri-climate Report 2022 states that agriculture is a major contributor to UK nitrous oxide (69%) and methane (48%) emissions.
 It contributes 1.7% to UK CO_{2} emissions.
 Levels have been steady since the early 2000s when a 16% drop was achieved from the 1990s.
 A study of farmer awareness of mitigation measures indicates that barriers to mitigation practices include lack of information, the belief change is not necessary and financial barriers.